 Make a household rule that if you don’t use something for a certain period of time, you get rid of it.
 For toys, we make that rule 2 months.
 If my kids have not played with a toy in the span of 2 months, I get rid of it.
 I talk about it often with them so they aren’t surprised.

 Designate a bin in your house for donating old toys.
 Periodically put it out near the toys and encourage your kids to fill it up with toys they aren’t interested in anymore.
 Remind them that this is part of making room for new toys.
 If you give them the choice to get rid of toys, they will feel more in control.

 Pro-tip: Don’t keep this bin out in the open.
 Otherwise your kids will keep taking toys out of the bin.
 Hide it in the garage, attic, or closet.

 Operate on a “One Toy In, One Toy Out” Rule

 Encourage everyone in your house to live under the rule: “One in, one out”.
-For everything you buy, donate or sell something.
+For everything you buy, go through your house and donate or sell something.